Reading list service

 - Click Next.

 There are several possible outcomes after submitting the request.
-While your request is being processed the Digitisation pending message will display in the Edit (Draft) mode of the reading list.
+While your request is being processed the Digitisation pending message will display in the action button options .

 If the request is not fulfilled immediately, Reading List staff will review and process.
 An email is sent when the request has been completed or if there is any issue.